 I am currently a student at the University of Cincinnati.
 I will be graduating in May 2015 receiving a Bachelor of Science in Neuroscience and Psychology and a Bachelor of Arts in Biology and Psychology from the University of Cincinnati.
 August of 2017 I received a Master of Science in Medical Science from the University of Kentucky.
 I currently work doing research on Gaucher Disease.
 I have been tutoring/teaching in some form for the last 10 years, working with children and adults of all ages.
 Previously I have spent 4 years as an instructional assistant/assistant band director.
 During this time I was afforded the opportunity to get to work one on one with many different types of students.
 I taught a class of 30 middle school students 6 periods of the day where I worked with them on increasing their math and reading skills.
 After school I would tutor grades 6 through 12 mostly in math and science.
 I also gave private music lessons after school.
 I have experience working with special needs students and have worked as a sensory motor coach for children ages 3 to 18 with development and sensory disorders.
 My favorite subjects to tutor are math and science but I am comfortable tutoring many different subjects.
 I like being able to see to help the student make connections from the subject material to their own lives.
 When tutoring I like to make sure the student is involved in the process.
 I like to ask them questions about the material and to help them draw out and visualize the solution.
 Every student learns differently and I feel they do better when they can personally relate to the material and find a connection to their own life.
 In my spare time I enjoy playing music, painting, reading, rock climbing and spending time with my family.

-University of Cincinnati-Main Campus - BS and BA, Neuroscience, Psychology, Biology
+Undergraduate Degree: University of Cincinnati-Main Campus - Bachelors, Neuroscience, Psychology, Biology

 10th Grade Math